Elsayed23/RecipesApp/README.md

    - Use the search bar to find recipes based on your preferences and cravings.

 2. **Explore Instructions:**
-   - Click on a recipe to view detailed instructions.
+   - Click on a (Get Recipe) button to view detailed instructions.
 Follow each step to create a delicious dish.

 3. **Watch YouTube Explanations:**
    - Access the YouTube link provided for each recipe to watch video explanations and gain additional insights.